kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7862-cpu-startup-boost/README.md

 1. The VPA Admission Controller modifies the pod's containers CPU request and limits to align with its `StartupBoost` policy, if specified, during the pod creation.
+The boosted value is based on the VPA recommendation available at the time of admission.
+During the boost period, no resizing will take place.

-1. The VPA Updater monitors pods targeted by the VPA object and when the pod condition is `Ready` and  `StartupBoost.CPU.Duration` has elapsed, it scales down the CPU resources to the appropriate non-boosted value, which is determined by the VPA `updatePolicy`:
+1. The VPA Updater monitors pods targeted by the VPA object and when the pod condition is `Ready` and `StartupBoost.CPU.Duration` has elapsed, it scales down the CPU resources to the appropriate non-boosted value.
+This "unboosting" resizes the pod to whatever the recommendation is at that moment.
+The specific behavior is determined by the VPA `updatePolicy`:
-    * If `updatePolicy` is `Auto`, `Recreate` or `InPlaceOrRecreate`, the VPA Updater will apply the VPA recommendation, even if it's higher than the boosted value.
+    * If `updatePolicy` is `Auto`, `Recreate` or `InPlaceOrRecreate`, the VPA Updater will apply the current VPA recommendation, even if it's higher than the boosted value.
-    * If `updatePolicy` is `Off`, the VPA Updater will revert the CPU resources to the values specified in the pod spec.
+    * If `updatePolicy` is `Off` for the VPA object, or `mode` is `Off` in a container policy, the VPA Updater will revert the CPU resources to the values specified in the pod spec.
     * The scale down is applied [in-place](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/1287-in-place-update-pod-resources).

 ### API Changes